-The financial elements of the Council's corporate business planning process are included in the Medium Term Financial Strategy, which has s a rolling 2 year planning horizon to assist in ensuring resources are available to support priorities.
+The financial elements of the Council's corporate business planning process are included in the Medium Term Financial Strategy, which has a detailed one year budget and high levels for the forthcoming years given the complete lack of clarity from central government regarding future funding for local authorities.
 Whilst the Council's MTFS runs until the end of the current national local government funding settlement, the Council has financial scenarios in place further to that, and this enables the authority to be agile in its development, and be alert to potential significant financial risks that the authority may face.
-The Council has a good track record of financial management and internal control, but resources are necessarily limited and significant net savings year-on-year continues to be required, and are met without the need to identify significant in-year savings.
+The Council has a good track record of financial management and internal control, but resources are necessarily limited and significant net savings year-on-year continue to be required, and are met without the need to identify significant in-year savings.